rosshamish/cmput291p1-airlinedb/README.txt

 - system design and construction of the UI skeleton was treated as one work item
 - application functionality was broken down into user stories.
 Each user story was treated as one work item.
 Abbreviated user stories are as follows.
   1. as a new user, I can register a username and password combination with the system
-  2. as a new user, I can register a username and password combination with the system
+  2. as an existing user, I can log in using a username and password combination in the system
   3. as a user, I can search for flights by source, dest, and departure date
   4. as a user, after searching, I can book a flight
   5. as a user, I can list all my existing bookings